Second term secure, will Biden set sights on presidency?

 He committed another lapse in May when he told a talk show he was "absolutely comfortable" with gay marriage, forcing Obama to move up his own plans to pronounce a changed position.

 The White House insists the focus on Biden's unscripted moments is overdone and that Obama values his advice.
-But misstatements gave ammunition to the Romney campaign and fueled speculation right up to this summer's Democratic convention that he might be dumped from the ticket in favor of Hillary Clinton.
+But misstatements gave ammunition to the Romney campaign and fuelled speculation right up to this summer's Democratic convention that he might be dumped from the ticket in favour of Hillary Clinton.

 Now, the Washington guessing game will be whether Biden, like many vice presidents before him, will seek the only higher office.
 He made two runs for the White House.
 The first was the 1988 campaign, which he exited because of a plagiarism scandal, and the second was against Obama in 2008 when his bid drew little support